jal278/plotpipe/README.md

 Right now it's just a simple header file that allows plotting a vector of one-d or two-d data that can refresh as your program runs.
 I designed it for scientific computing in mind, but it might be useful in many contexts.

+Note: right now it depends on linux (not familiar with windows pipe commands), and requires an installation of gnuplot.

 Here's how it's used: